 In one year I have lived in 3 different places, 4 different rooms.
 I’ve shared a room the entire time, something I haven’t had to do in a very long time, with almost 20 different girls from all over the world.

 1 year = 25 Flights, 12 countries, countless cities, hostels, hotels, cabins and so many amazing people met along the way.
-I’ve travelled via train, plane and bus, covering many, many miles, through so many different landscapes.
+I’ve travelled via train, plane and bus and even boat, covering many, many miles, through so many different landscapes.
 I’ve witnessed and experienced a variety of cultures, tried new foods, drunk different drinks.
 Thousands of photos have been taken, a million memories have been made.

 Isn’t it crazy how much a year can do?!
 I started this journey thinking I wanted life to go a certain way and after a year it’s changed into something else.
 I would never have thought my life would go this way a year ago.
 It gives me hope.
 If I’m ever feeling down, I remind myself that life is full of surprises and I’m almost certain that a year from now, possibly even less, I could be living life even differently from now.